andrewrnoel87/andrewrnoel87.github.io/_posts/2023-09-14-fourthpost.markdown

 """

 Here is some code I wrote for an exercise.
-It uses various methods on strings and uses an f string.
+It uses various methods on strings.
+The f string is used as well.

 """"""